-You are currently viewing Understanding Medication for Major Depressive Disorder
+You are currently viewing Major Depressive Disorder (MDD): Symptoms, Causes & Treatment

 Major depressive disorder (MDD) is a common and serious medical illness that significantly impacts a person’s mood, thoughts, and ability to function.
 While therapy is a crucial part of treatment, medication can also be vital in managing symptoms and improving quality of life.